-(11) "Police officer" means any person who is elected, appointed, or employed full time by any municipality, who is certified or required to be certified as a law enforcement officer in compliance with s.
+(16) "Police officer" means any person who is elected, appointed, or employed full time by a municipality, who is certified or required to be certified as a law enforcement officer in compliance with s.
 943.1395, who is vested with authority to bear arms and make arrests, and whose primary responsibility is the prevention and detection of crime or the enforcement of the penal, criminal, traffic, or highway laws of the state.
-This definition includes all certified supervisory and command personnel whose duties include, in whole or in part, the supervision, training, guidance, and management responsibilities of full-time law enforcement officers, part-time law enforcement officers, or auxiliary law enforcement officers, but does not include part-time law enforcement officers or auxiliary law enforcement officers as the same are defined in s.
-943.10(6) and (8), respectively.
-For the purposes of this chapter only, "police officer" also shall include a public safety officer who is responsible for performing both police and fire services.
-Any plan may provide that the police chief shall have an option to participate, or not, in that plan.
+The term includes all certified supervisory and command personnel whose duties include, in whole or in part, the supervision, training, guidance, and management responsibilities of full-time law enforcement officers, part-time law enforcement officers, or auxiliary law enforcement officers, but does not include part-time law enforcement officers or auxiliary law enforcement officers as those terms are defined in s.
+943.10.
+For the purposes of this chapter only, the term also includes a public safety officer who is responsible for performing both police and fire services.
+Any plan may provide that the police chief shall have an option to participate in that plan.

-(12) "Police Officers' Retirement Trust Fund" means a trust fund, by whatever name known, as provided under s.
+(17) "Police Officers' Retirement Trust Fund" means a trust fund, by whatever name known, as provided under s.
 185.03 for the purpose of assisting municipalities in establishing and maintaining a retirement plan for police officers.

-(13) "Retiree" or "retired police officer" means a police officer who has entered retirement status.
-For the purposes of a plan that includes a Deferred Retirement Option Plan (DROP), a police officer who enters the DROP shall be considered a retiree for all purposes of the plan.
-However, a police officer who enters the DROP and who is otherwise eligible to participate shall not thereby be precluded from participating, or continuing to participate, in a supplemental plan in existence on, or created after, the effective date of this act.
+(18) "Retiree" or "retired police officer" means a police officer who has entered retirement status.
+For the purposes of a plan that includes a Deferred Retirement Option Plan (DROP), a police officer who enters the DROP is considered a retiree for all purposes of the plan.
+However, a police officer who enters the DROP and who is otherwise eligible to participate may not be precluded from participation or continued participation in a supplemental plan in existence on, or created after, March 12, 1999.

-(14) "Retirement" means a police officer's separation from city employment as a police officer with immediate eligibility for receipt of benefits under the plan.
+(19) "Retirement" means a police officer's separation from municipal employment as a police officer with immediate eligibility for benefits under the plan.
 For purposes of a plan that includes a Deferred Retirement Option Plan (DROP), "retirement" means the date a police officer enters the DROP.